Top 25 sought after birds

 Ratchet-tailed Treepie

 The scarce Ratchet-tailed Treepie occurs only in Burma and Vietnam plus an isolated population on the mountain in Kaeng Krachan National Park.
 At Kaeng Krachan it seems to have a very restricted altitude range and should be looked for between the Km 27 marker and the campsite at the pass.
 Time and patience are required as many visits can be required to find it, probably due in part to this being neither a very vocal nor active species.
-Note that since 2018, upper elevations of the park have been closed.
+Note that upper elevations of the park are closed between 1 Aug and 31 Oct annually.

 18